mkcomer/microsoft-challenge/README.md

 * brew cask install docker
 * brew install maven

 2- Clone the repository.
-Please stay in working directory = microsoft-challenge for the remainder of the instructions.
+Please stay in working directory = microsoft-challenge for the remainder of the build and run code instructions.
 * git clone

-3-Next build the Taxi API docker image via the below command (in microsoft-challenge wd):
+3-Next build the Taxi API docker image via the below command:
 * mvn clean install -P build-docker -pl taxi-api

-4-Check that the taxi image was created with below command (You should see the taxi-api:latest image listed in your local docker images)
+4-Check that the taxi image was created with the below command (You should see the taxi-api:latest image listed in your local docker images)
 * docker images

 #Run Code:
-1-Spin up the local postgres database and the taxi api that queries data from database.
-Run on your command line:
+1-Spin up the local postgres database and the taxi api using docker compose by running on your command line:
  * docker-compose up

-    (Leave this terminal window running)
+    (Leave this terminal window running - or else the services will be killed)

-2-Check that the Taxi-API is running - should return "Taxi API Service Active":
+2-Check that the Taxi-API is running via your web browser - it should return "Taxi API Service Active":
-* In browser, go to -  http://localhost:8080/taxi-api/_healthcheck
+* In your browser, go to -  http://localhost:8080/taxi-api/_healthcheck

 #Test Taxi API